7 Questions with Dana Milbank

 How does the media and the way people obtain news play into all of this?

 There’s no question that the changes I've described in the book cannot be separated from the media environment that they came with.
-You know, first you had conservative talk radio.
-Then you had the Drudge report, then you had Fox news and and all the other ones.
+You know, first, you had conservative talk radio.
+Then you had the Drudge Report, then you had Fox News and all the other ones.
 And of course, social media is putting everybody into silos.
 So you are never exposed to any information that is not confirming your worldview or your biases or your own.

 Additionally, due to the nationalization of news, we've lost so many local newspapers and local TV stations are not what they used to be.
 People don't have that sense of shared news in their community.
 The nationalization fuels this notion that everybody's fighting all the time and it diminishes what people actually agree about.
 These are all changes, that are hurting us.
 Uh, you know, so there's, there's, uh, movement underway.
 One of the many potential solutions is to rebuild local news.
 There’s several things that can be done to reverse the situation.
 It's just a question of whether we can succeed in doing that.